plackyhacker/plackyhacker.github.io/binary/all-the-leaks.md

 ## What's Next?

-Next up, I am oing to introduce some sort bug in the DLL where we can overwrite `rip`, not sure what yet, probably some form of UaF or overwriting a function pointer.
+Next up, I am going to introduce some sort of bug in the DLL where we can overwrite `rip`, not sure what yet, probably some form of UaF or overwriting of a function pointer.
 That isn't important, as long as we can disclose a heap allocation and use our arbitrary write we will attempt to do a bit of ROPping.

 You still here?